alexiscolin/seve-js/README.md

 ```

 ## App Methods
 Here are the list of methods made for App instance: those methods rules over all the components that are grouped in its inner map.
-They should be used for app lifecycle purpose in the routing controle system of the app (eg related to BarbaJS or other dispatcher).
+They should be used for app lifecycle purpose in the routing control system of the app (eg related to BarbaJS or other dispatcher).

 | Methods   | Description                                                                                | Arguments                                                                                                                                        |
 |-----------|--------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------|